• start here

 Europe / Norway

-2-week Norway winter itinerary: from the Arctic Circle to southern fjords
+2-week Norway winter itinerary: Arctic Circle to southern fjords

 20 February 2026

 Summer may be the most popular time to visit Norway (and I’ve lost count of how many people asked us why we’d even consider travelling north in the “off-season”), but here’s the truth: winter is Norway at its MOST extraordinary!
-High above the Arctic Circle, Northern Lights dance as early as 4pm over snow-capped peaks rising straight from sea, while orcas patrol icy fjords and reindeer roam frozen tundra like something straight out of a nature documentary; further south, folded fjords reveal tiny Viking villages tucked beneath steep cliffs, frozen waterfalls clinging to rock faces, and floating saunas that send you, steaming, into dark winter waters.
+High above the Arctic Circle, Northern Lights dance as early as 4pm over snow-capped peaks rising straight from sea, while orcas patrol icy fjords and reindeer roam frozen tundra like something straight out of a nature documentary; the fjords further south reveal tiny Viking villages, frozen waterfalls, and floating saunas.

 What's in this guide